 More and more neuroscientists, like Luders, have started to think that learning to meditate is no different from learning mental skills such as music or math.
 Like anything else that requires practice, meditation is a training program for the brain.
 “Regular use may strengthen the connections between neurons and can also make new connections,” Luders explains.
 “These tiny changes, in thousands of connections, can lead to visible changes in the structure of the brain.”
 Those structural changes, in turn, create a brain that is better at doing whatever you’ve asked it to do.
 Musicians’ brains could get better at analyzing and creating music.
 Mathematicians’ brains may get better at solving problems.
 What do meditators’ brains get better at doing?
 This is where it gets interesting: It depends on what kind of meditation they do.

-Over the past decade, researchers have found that if you practice focusing attention on your breath or a mantra, the brain will restructure itself to make concentration easier.
+Over the past decade, researchers have found that if you practice focusing attention on your breath, the brain will restructure itself to make concentration easier.
 If you practice calm acceptance during meditation, you will develop a brain that is more resilient to stress.
 And if you meditate while cultivating feelings of love and compassion, your brain will develop in such a way that you spontaneously feel more connected to others.

 Improve Your Attention